Codam-jde-baai/ft_printf/README.md

 ### Challenges

-Developing **ft_printf** came with a few small challenges for someone need to programming:
+Developing **ft_printf** came with a few small challenges for someone new to programming:
 - Implementing and using the `va_list` datatype
 - Understanding how pointers are printed
 - Converting decimal to hexadecimal
 - Addressing edge cases, such as:
 	- `%` signs at the end of the format string
-	- no matching input for a flag `%`
+	- No matching input for a flag `%`
-	- numeric edges cases.
+	- Numeric edge cases.

 ## Conclusion

-**ft_printf** is a project that helped increase my understanding of C programming and extend my **Libft** library.
-As for future projects I have made printf a part of Libft and not a linked library to `ft_printf`.
+**ft_printf** is a project that helped increase my understanding of C programming and extend my **ft_libft** library.
+As for future projects, I have made printf a part of Libft and not a linked library to `ft_printf`.

 Feel free to explore the code and use it as a reference or inspiration for your own projects.